jdw0069/Security_Cert/README.md

 * 1.3 Explain threat actor types and attributes

 * 1.4 Explain penetration testing concepts.

 * 1.5 Explain vulnerability scanning concepts.

 * 1.6 Explain the impact associated with types of vulnerabilities.

 # Technologies and Tools
-* 2.1 Install and configure network components, both hardwareand software-based, to support organizational security.
+* 2.1 Install and configure network components, both hardware and software-based, to support organizational security.

 * 2.2 Given a scenario, use appropriate software tools to assess the security posture of an organization.

 * 2.3 Given a scenario, troubleshoot common security issues.

 * 2.4 Given a scenario, analyze and interpret output from security technologies.

 * 2.5 Given a scenario, deploy mobile devices securely.

 * 2.6 Given a scenario, implement secure protocols.

 # Architecture and Design
 * 3.1 Explain use cases and purpose for frameworks, best practices and secure configuration guides.

 * 3.2 Given a scenario, implement secure network architecture concepts.

 * 3.3 Given a scenario, implement secure systems design.

 * 3.4 Explain the importance of secure staging deployment concepts.

 * 3.5 Explain the security implications of embedded systems.

 * 3.6 Summarize secure application development and deployment concepts.

 * 3.7 Summarize cloud and virtualization concepts.